matthiask/django-admin-ordering/README.rst

   also means that you cannot register a model directly with ``OrderableAdmin``.
 - Using django-admin-ordering with filtered or paginated lists may produce unexpected results.
-The workaround right now is to set `list_per_page` to a bigger value and not reordering filtered changelists.
+The recommendation right now is to set `list_per_page` to a bigger value and not reordering filtered changelists.
 - Note that django-admin-ordering assigns ordering values in increments